AdobeDocs/Task-Queue-Manager/quickstart.md

 to use Task Queue Manager, New World needs to be enabled on all clients and worker machine using one of the following methods.

+Note: This is not required in Premiere Pro builds 14.0.1 or later as NewWorld is enabled by default in these builds.

 1. Quit Premiere Pro/ Media Encoder.
 Copy attached debug files for AME and Premiere Pro and replace them at following location.